fpco/haskell.fpcomplete.com/content/libraries/vector.md

 ## mwc-random

-One final library to mention now is mwc-random, a random number generation library built on top of vector and primitive.
+Another library to mention now is mwc-random, a random number generation library built on top of vector and primitive.
 Its API can be a bit daunting initially, but given your newfound understanding of the vector package, the API might make a lot more sense now.
 It provides a `Gen s` type, where `s` is some